r742davis/Teresa-Portfolio/README.md

 # Teresa-Portfolio
-Teaching portfolio made for Teresa Alvarez
+Teaching portfolio made for Teresa Alvarez using React.